 Science and Research.
 The discovery and investigation of the Channeled Scabland led to an understanding of cataclysmic origin that challenged prevailing geologic thought.
-Ongoing research has established the Ice Age floods as the quintessential example of megaflood landscapes throughout smells, or other attributes that are critical to achieving purpose and maintaining significance.
-That which is most important about the trail could be jeopardized if these resources and values are allowed to degrade.
+Ongoing research has established the Ice Age floods as the quintessential example of megaflood landscapes throughout

 Human Settlement.
 The Ice Age floods transformed the environment of the northwestern United States, greatly influencing the use of the land and its resources from early native peoples to contemporary society.